5As of Ethics

 AWARENESS: Identify the potential impact on all

-Are you aware of the impact of you decisions on both yourself and others?
+Are you aware of the impact of your decisions on both yourself and others?
 Are you aware of how you, and others, typically approach decisions about what is right?
 It is important to recognize that many of our decisions have an ethical component.
 Not just very large or complex dilemmas like the death penalty or euthanasia, but also daily decisions such as “Should I be honest about my friend’s terrible new haircut the day before their big interview?”, “What should I recycle?”, “Should I get up and workout or sleep longer?”, “Should I steal a jet and fly to Indonesia for a hot stone massage?”
 As Prentice mentions: “Studies demonstrate that people are more likely to make poor ethical choices when they are barely aware that a decision has an ethical aspect.”
 Take5 each day to observe your emotions, gut reactions and thought processes.
 This will help you identify the ethical components of your decisions.
 See the Moral Awareness Video for more information about identifying ethical issues and the potential impact on all, in both the short and long-term.
 Note: as essential aspect of awareness is gathering facts.

 Facts: Do you really have all the relevant facts?
 What evidence can help with our decisions?
 Where is the weight of that evidence?
 Do our facts come from good and reliable sources or are they mostly from unconfirmed internet postings, misinformation, fake news, personal biases (e.g., self-serving bias) or that guy who’s always looking under tables for used gum?